A Rough Guide to Bergamo in Italy : A Short Break in a Medieval Town

 I would say that if you ever plan a long weekend away in Italy, or are even passing through, I would definitely recommend the old medieval part of Bergamo.
 If you live in Europe it's easily reached by budget flights to the local airport.

-The most predominant is Ryanair which has low-cost flights from airports all over Europe but there are 12 airlines in total including Alitalia, Wizzair, TUIfly and Darwin Airline.
+The most predominant is Ryanair which has low-cost flights from airports all over Europe but there are 12 airlines in total including Alitalia, Wizzair and TUIfly.

 The Piazza Vecchia